mangonnet/mangonnet.github.io/pages/research.md

 <br>

 Mangonnet, J. **Maps of Illegibility: Redistributive Threats, Conservative Mobilization, and Cadastral Fraud in Brazil**
 <details>
   <summary><em>abstract</em> (e-mail for a draft)</summary>
-Property rights in land must be simplified in deeds, conveyances, or maps to be exercised.
+<em> Property rights in land must be simplified in deeds, conveyances, or maps to be exercised.
 Yet, landowners sometimes conceal or adulterate documentary evidence of ownership.
 I argue that landowners will make their landholdings ``illegible" when the central government makes a detrimental use of those records.
 I also argue that landowners will misreport propietorship in locations where a political leadership is capable of framing these schemes as a threat and sabotage government efforts at collecting information on landed properties.
 Using a historical database of cadastral audits in Brazil, I show that landowners systematically reported incomplete or misleading information about their landholdings to the cadastral survey in municipalities where land reform expropriations were being conducted.
 I find this effect to be larger where a locale from the Rural Democratic Union, a conservative league of ranchers, was present.
-I complement these results with a microlevel analysis of estates, semistructured interviews, and illustrative cases of large rural properties that were misregistered in the survey.
+I complement these results with a microlevel analysis of individual estates, semistructured interviews, and illustrative cases of large rural properties that were misregistered in the survey <em>.
 <em></em>
 </details>
 <br>